 How To Improve Order Management Procedures

 – Tracking inventory: knowing the number of an item that has been dispensed and the quantity that is available helps facilitate the order management system.
-This way merchants would avoid situations where they have to cancel customers’ orders due to unavailability of the products in stock which might leave them with a dented reputation.
+This way merchants would avoid situations where they have to cancel customers’ orders due to the unavailability of the products in stock which might leave them with a dented reputation.
 Hence, Shopify merchants are to ensure that there is a real-time inventory module that shows the products in stock, their quantities, and items that are in transit.

 – Shape your order management system to meet store goals: a merchant does not set up its order management process without checking how the procedure can help reach his/her store goals.